Logi Boitha Movement: Background

-The main demand of the assembly was not to appoint Khondokar Mahmud Hasan as Justice in the imminent caretaker government to conduct the general elections scheduled for January 2008.
+The main demand of the assembly was not to appoint Khondokar Mahmud Hasan as Justice in the imminent caretaker government to conduct the general elections scheduled for January 2007.
 He was at one time the central leadership of the BNP.
 According to the then Awami League, the BNP amended the constitution to increase the retirement age of judges so that K M Hasan could be the chief adviser to the caretaker government.
 Although Khaleda Zia left power on 26 October 2006, Professor Iajuddin Ahmed was still in charge of the presidency.
 The Awami League and allied parties alleged that he was sympathetic to the BNP and law enforcement was following his lead.

 Events and results

-The Awami League and its allies called a rally on 28 October 2006 on Bangabandhu Avenue in the Paltan area of Dhaka, where many people showed up with boat-hooks and oars.
-On the same day, BNP and Jamaat-e-Islami called a counter rally at the north gate of Baitul Mukarram.
-As a result, a significant number of casualties were reported in the ongoing clashes, and several sensitive videos of the killings were published in the media.
-Jamaat-e-Islami claimed that a large number of its leaders and activists had been killed in the clashes.
+The Awami League and its allies called a rally on 28 October 2006 on Bangabandhu Avenue in the Paltan area of Dhaka, where many people showed up with boathooks and oars.
+On the same day, Jamaat-e-Islami called a counter rally at the north gate of Baitul Mukarram.
+The Awami Leaguers charged the Jamaat activists with bamboo sticks and boathooks and beat 6 Jamaat activists to death on the spot.
+Some killers were seen to dance on the death body.
+Moreover, a significant number of casualties were reported, and several sensitive videos of the killings were published in the media.
+Jamaat-e-Islami claimed that a number of its leaders and activists had been killed in the attack.
 For three or four days in a row, BNP-Jamaat opponents have been in control of the Gulistan-Paltan area.
 Meanwhile, Justice K M Hasan refused to accept the post of head of the caretaker government, which upheld the demands of the Awami League and its allies.
-Later, an emergency law was enacted on 11 January 2008 and a new caretaker government was formed under the leadership of Fakhruddin Ahmed.
+Later, an emergency law was enacted on 11 January 2007 and a new caretaker government was formed under the leadership of Fakhruddin Ahmed.
+As a result of this violence 23 people died from 27 to 29 October.